CDiala/calculator/README.md

 # calculator
-This is a simple calculator project from Brainnest FD trainind.
+This is a simple calculator project from Brainnest FD training.
 Developed in HTML, CSS and JavaScript